 1. Nose breathing drives oxygen more efficiently into the lower lobes of the lungs rather than staying in the upper lobes, as with mouth breathing.
 With nose breathing, all five lobes of the lungs are used to breathe rather than just the upper two.
 The lower lobes of the lungs have more parasympathetic, calming and repairing nerve receptors, which are activated during nose breathing exercise.
 The upper lobes have more sympathetic (fight or flight) stress receptors that are activated during mouth breathing exercise.
 (1)

 2. The lower lobes of the lungs are also gravity fed, and thus have more blood.
 Therefore, they have the ability to perfuse more waste (CO2) out of the body.
 The reason we huff and puff during exercise is because we are not removing the CO2 as efficiently as we could be.
 Nose breathing maximizes this action.
 (1)

 3. Breathing into the lower lobes of the lungs massages and exercises the diaphragm at the base of the lungs, making us more efficient deep breathers in the long run.

 4. Freeing the diaphragm to contract and relax fully massages the stomach situated just below the diaphragm, allowing for more efficient stomach function which can help in avoiding heartburn and hiatal hernia-like symptoms.
 (1)

-5. Nose breathing forces the entire rib cage to breathe.
+5. Nose breathing (nasal breathing) forces the entire rib cage to breathe.
 Deep nose breathing engages all 12 ribs to act as levers that massage the heart and lungs, rather than acting as a cage that squeezes the heart and lungs 26,000 breaths a day.
 (1)